 That isn’t baseball.
 Or, rather, it is a new kind of baseball, one in which the traditional elements of players-game-fans are morphing into something different.
 How different?
 Think of video games and the interaction that occurs there.
 Interaction does occur, but how will that kind of interaction affect baseball, assuming the current restrictions continue, which looks like a safe bet?

 I watched only a few innings, but I suspect that playing ball to cardboard cutouts will change the performance of players.
 How could it not?
 I am reminded of the famous social science experiment concerning hand washing in rest rooms.
 It turns out that if other people aren’t present, most people don’t wash their hands after doing their business.
 In other words, our behavior changes when no one else is present.

 If baseball is anything, it is a game of presence.
 As Ken Burns noted in his documentary, baseball comes at you from outside time and space, beyond past, present, and future.
 That’s the reason no time limit exists as in other sports.
-Theoretically, you could play a game until the cows come home, as my grandmother used to say.
+Theoretically, you could play until the cows come home, as my grandmother used to say.
 What determines the end of the game is performance, not time, which is why I object to recent efforts to speed up the game, which often amount to superficialities concerning pitch count and the pitcher dawdling on the mound.

 We live in an age of distance: physical distance, social distance, ideological distance, technological distance.
 To be present in such an age will require new expectations.
 Virtual attendance at games may save baseball, increasing its popularity among all segments of the population and bringing in revenue from advertising and television/internet rights.
 It may also engage baseball nerds who can run statistical analyses in real time.